 As you can see, SALES_ID value for new record is 6 , instead of 5.
-Which means delete command just delete the records from table but does not reset a value of an identity column, does not matter if you deletes all the records from table then insert fresh new records, the value for an identity column still will be given increament by 1 on last identity value that table had before deleting a records.
+Which means delete command just delete the records from table but does not reset a value of an identity column, does not matter if you deletes all the records from table then insert fresh set of new records, the value for an identity column still will be incremented by 1 to last identity value that table had before deleting a records.

 Delete command can be rolled back

-Execute below scripts , that will delete all records from a table under transaction block, and you see all deleted records are rolled backed immideately after deleting.
+Execute below scripts , that will delete all records from a table under transaction block, and you see all deleted records are rolled backed immediately after deleting.

 BEGIN TRAN SELECT * FROM dbo.SALES DELETE FROM dbo.SALES SELECT * FROM dbo.SALES ROLLBACK TRAN SELECT * FROM dbo.SALES